 Make sure that legal remedies are in place to protect you and your loved ones

-In some cases, the uncooperative party is being, but is not displaying confrontational or aggressive behavior.
+In some cases, the uncooperative party is being stubborn and difficult to work with, but is not displaying confrontational or aggressive behavior.
 In others, they may be engaging in harassment or stalking, and they may even be making threats toward you.
 In this case, you should prioritize both your physical and mental well-being by putting in place an order of protection.